toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-dns.md

 ## Notes
 Additionally, `/etc/bind/named.conf` may be of interest for including other files (out of the scope of this project)

+The robustness of this setup can additionally be improved by leveraging another DNS server to act as a secondary to this primary.

 ## Restart BIND9
 ```